MassMove/AttackVectors/README.md

 >But when Twitter employees later reviewed the activity surrounding Kentucky’s election, they concluded that the bots were largely based in America—a sign that political operatives here were learning to mimic [foreign tactics].

-From the Twitter Transparency Report:
+Potentially state-backed information operations from the [Twitter Transparency Report](https://transparency.twitter.com/en/information-operations.html):

 | Date     | Country  | Msg Info  | Media | Accounts |
 |:-----------|:-----------:|:------------:|:------------:|------------:|